Audio recording lectures

 Students understand that recordings are solely for their academic benefit, as recommended by ODE.

-Instructor Notification
+Instructor notification

 Students must provide faculty with their accommodation letter identifying recording as an approved accommodation before recording any lectures, discussions, or classroom activities.

-Class Notification & Privacy
+Class notification & privacy

 Students understand that faculty must inform the class that recording will take place.
 Faculty will also make reasonable efforts to protect the privacy of the student approved for recording.